droglenc/NCMTH107/modules/CE/Probability_CE2.md

 ## Acorn Length
 <img src="zimgs/acorns2.jpg" alt="Acorns" class="img-right">
 Suppose that it is known that the distribution of lengths of acorns is slightly right-skewed with a mean of 21 mm and a standard deviation of 6 mm.
-For each question below identify (a) the distribution that would be used to answer the question, (b) specific characteristics of the required distribution, (c) whether the question can be answered or not, and (d) if appropriate, the answer to the question.

 1. What is the probability that an acorn will have a length greater than 25 mm?
 1. What is the probability that the mean length of a sample of 20 acorns will be greater than 25 mm?